 Many people prefer to trek in tennis shoes but extra care should be taken.
 We do not recommend trekking in sandals, using new boots, or renting boots prior to the trek.
 Make sure the shoes are sturdy enough for the duration of the trek and will not fall apart.

 Can I use trekking poles on the Inca Quarry Trail?

 Yes, We highly recommend you to bring trekking poles or walking sticks for this trek as they provide stability and support when trekking during the second day.
 Recently, government authorities have stopped trekkers from using wooden sticks that could have come from local forests to prevent deforestation of the protected Andean region.

 What type of hostal does Inti Sun Trek use for Inca Quarry Trail?

 At Inti Sun Trek, we always book through the Continental, El Tambo or Machu Picchu hostals which offer private, double rooms.
-These hostals offer comfortable beds, hot water for showering, WiFi, and breakfast.
+These basic hotels offer comfortable beds, hot water for showering, WiFi, and breakfast.

 NOTE: We guarantee these hostals will be reserved as per the itinerary if you book your trek 2 months in advance, otherwise we may be forced to offer substitutes.

 Can I upgrade the hostal to a hotel in Aguas Calientes?